hgmnz/flyinghopmachine/source/_posts/2015-06-18-brew-day-drink-with-the-flies-ipa-v2.markdown

 ### Mash pH

 My mash pH on the last brew was at 5.8 and I corrected it by adding some phosphoric acid right in the mash cooler.
-While I have changed the grist, it's still fairly, so this time around I'm increasing the calcium content in the mash to help it reach a level closer to 5.3.
-Last time I used 1.5tsp gypsum and 1/4tsp calcium chloride in my strike water.
-I'll increase that to 2tsp of gypsum and a 1/2tsp of calcium chloride this time around.
+For this brew I've changed the grist by adding some Vienna and Munich malts, which are toasted malts that might add some acidity in the mash.
+So I'm going to leave my salt additions as is and likely get to the right pH range.

 The final recipe looks like this:

+Water: RO treated with 1.5tsp gypsum and 1/4tsp calcium chloride in strike water.
+Add 1/4 tsp gypsum in boil.

 5 lb American 2-row<br>
 7 lb American pilsener<br>